 Oh, my poor piano teacher.

 For the most part, I think I was an pretty easy kid.
 (I guess you’d have to ask my parents.)
 I wanted to help underdogs and lend a hand to old people.
 Have pets and play with my friends.
 Ride horses and hang out with friends.
+Did I mention spending time with my friends?

 Growing up, my mom worked full-time, and my dad traveled for work for extended periods of time, including over the summer.
 So my mom needed to find things to keep me occupied after I became old enough not to require a babysitter anymore.
 What better thing to schedule than piano lessons?
 There are so many good things about piano lessons — music appreciation, ability to read musical notes, musical interpretations, music history, hand-eye coordination, and motivation to improve on a skill.